 Francesca started her co-op at the International Committee of the Red Cross Delegation in January 2018.
 She wanted a co-op that encapsulated her humanitarian ambitions, while also satisfying her lifelong interest in the legal profession.
 The ICRC’s role is to protect the lives and dignity of victims of armed conflict and violent situations and to provide them with assistance.
 The organization also endeavors to prevent suffering by promoting and strengthening humanitarian law and universal humanitarian principles.
 Francesca’s co-op is in the ICRC’s legal department where she is applying her research and writing skills.
 The classes Francesca took at Northeastern not only provided her with the necessary legal background, but also with the research and writing skills to begin her own thematic research.
 From these classes, Francesca gained insight on the important foundations of policy work and political processes, in addition to the difficult moral issues one faces when making policy decisions.

-After Francesca graduates in May 2019, she plans to spend a few months in South Africa.
-She then hopes to spend some time traveling and volunteering throughout Africa.
-Her next goal is to complete a Master’s degree in humanitarian emergencies, or international peace and security studies.
-Following completion of her graduate studies, Francesca hopes to work for an international organization such as the U.N. or the International Committee of the Red Cross (I.C.R.C. doing fieldwork in Africa, specializing in humanitarian aid coordination.
+After Francesca graduates in May 2019, she will be a Teaching Assistant for the United Nations Dialogue of Civilizations in Geneva, Switzerland, with Professor Denise Garcia.
+In September 2019, Francesca will pursue a master’s degree in international relations at the London School of Economics and Political Science.
+Following completion of her graduate studies, Francesca hopes to work for an international organization such as the U.N. or the International Committee of the Red Cross (I.C.R.C.) doing fieldwork in Africa, specializing in humanitarian aid coordination.